 If you refused the breath test, your license will be subject to suspension, pending the results of an ALR Hearing if you timely and successfully request a hearing – important time deadlines apply.
 If you fail to request the hearing properly, or you lose the hearing, your license will be suspended for 180 days to up to two years, depending on the circumstances.
 Learn more about ALR Hearings and how they affect your license and your DWI Defense strategy

 There is no way for you to tell whether you passed all the field sobriety tests.
 The horizontal gaze nystagmus (HGN) test requires the officer to look at the movement in your eyes, and you can’t see what he sees.
 So at the very least, you will have no way to tell if you passed this test.
 The police also do not tell you what clues they are looking for when you take the other tests, and they may also lie to you about their thoughts on whether you passed.
 So if they tell you that you passed and still arrested you, they were likely just lying to you.
 It’s unfair, we know.

 In addition, the police might think you failed when you really didn’t.
 This happens when they conduct the test wrong.

-(a) In this section, “offense relating to the operating of a motor vehicle while intoxicated” has the meaning assigned by Section 49.09, Penal Code.
+(a) In this section, “offense relating to the operating of a motor vehicle while intoxicated” has the meaning assigned by Texas Penal Code §49.09.